csci1710/forge-documentation/forge-docs-book/src/building-models/constraints/expressions/functions.md

 # Functions

-In the same way that predicates define reusable constraints, _functions_ define reusable expressions.
+In the same way that [predicates](../formulas/predicates.md) define reusable formulas, _functions_ define reusable expressions in Relational and Temporal Forge.
 Define functions with the `fun` keyword:

 ```
 fun <fun-name>[<args>]: <result-type> {